Zovi343/Bookshelf/README.md

 # Bookshelf

-In this application you will be able to manage your reading lists
+In this application you can search for books and then add them into shelfs.
+And that way manage your reading lists.
+You can view this website online here: https://your-bookshelf-lists.herokuapp.com